victorrgez/terraform/README.md

 To Do:

-- [ ] What is terraform module --> Like a Class in OoP.
-Bundle of resources with a series of settings that will not change and others that you can still tune them a bit.
-They only expose their outputs to their root module.
-- [ ] Data sources
 - [ ] Deploy pod to GKE
+- [ ] Understand a bit about Hashicorp Stack (there are specific providers for each of them in most cases) --> Vault (Secret Management) - Consul (service discovery, centralised configuration as source of truth for services, service-base access control, remote state backend) - Nomad (application orchestration platform, even some cannot be containerised) - Packer (Image Management, available as data source) - Sentinel (org policies)

 Done:

-- [X] Difference between variables and locals --> Variables cannot use functions and can be overriden on the command line.
+- [X] Difference between variables and locals --> Variables cannot use functions and can be overriden on the command line (or we can maintain their default value).
+Locals are like drafts for building up complex variables as a result (their source can be the variables)
 - [X] Enable APIs
 - [X] Create VM
 - [X] Created GCS buckets